 Clauberg calls sensations material or instrumental signs (signa materialia/instrumentalia) as opposed to formal signs (signa formalia).
-The latter category ranks among the transcendental relative attributes, and is defined as, "an image of a thing in the mind, or every sign which properly speaking represents" (Met. ente, xxi.336, OO I.337).45 A formal sign does not just carry signals from the environment, but represents objects by essential features, as smoke represents fire in virtue of acquainting the perceiver with qualities that necessarily result from burning.
+The latter category ranks among the transcendental relative attributes, and is defined as, 'an image of a thing in the mind, or every sign which properly speaking represents' (Met. ente, xxi.336, OO I.337).48 A formal sign does not just carry signals from the environment, but represents objects by essential features, as smoke represents fire in virtue of acquainting the perceiver with qualities that necessarily result from burning.
 A material or instrumental sign, by contrast, has a merely indicative function, as an external aid (externum adminiculum) to thinking.
-Deploying the distinction in Conjunctio, Clauberg likens the significatory character of sensations to the way in which "an ivy bush hung up announces that wine is for sale" (Conj., xxxviii.14-5, OO I.243).46 Ivy on the tavern door does not naturally represent the availability of good wine for purchase, and yet reliably informs customers in virtue of a social convention.
-Analogously, pain sensations reliably indicate a certain kind of bodily state, but not in virtue of representing the reasons why pain accompanies such states.
-Sensations do carry definite meanings, even if not by representing real features of things.
-Indeed, we may be confident that, as divinely instituted conventions, the meanings of sensations are more stable than socially instituted meanings.
-But whatever special reasons God may have had for establishing that certain brain patterns should signify pain, or certain motions in the stomach should signify hunger, remain inexplicable.
-From the human standpoint, the problem of the
+Deploying the distinction in Conjunctio, Clauberg likens

-45 "Formale signum appellatur imago rei in mente vel omne signum, quod proprie repraesentat."
-Descartes, of course, rejects a strictly imagistic theory of mental representation; "Third Meditation," AT VII.37, CSM II.25-6; "Second Replies," AT VII.160, CSM II.113.
-Clauberg's discussion of the relation between sensation and cognition betrays the continuing influence of the Aristotelian theory of perception and cognition as mediated by sensible and intelligible species, as Spruit, "Perceptual Knowledge," 81, observes.
-In his notes on Descartes's Principles, for instance, Clauberg wonders how formal signs represent external objects, given that our sense does not "touch upon" (attingere) things outside us.
-His tentative answer: "by the species of things"; Notae, I.lxviii, OO I.510.
+48 'Formale signum appellatur imago rei in mente vel omne signum, quod proprie repraesentat.'
+Descartes, of course, rejects a strictly imagistic theory of mental representation; 'Third Meditation,' AT VII.37, CSM II.25-6; 'Second Replies,' AT VII.160, CSM II.113.
+Clauberg's discussion of the relation between sensation and cognition betrays the continuing influence of the Aristotelian theory of perception and cognition as mediated by sensible and intelligible species, as Spruit, 'Perceptual Knowledge,' 81, observes.
+In his notes on Descartes's Principles, for instance, Clauberg wonders how formal signs represent external objects, given that our sense does not 'touch upon' (attingere) things outside us.
+His tentative answer: 'by the species of things'; Notae, I.lxviii, OO I.510.
 Such remarks sit uneasily with his ontology, to put it mildly.
 I do not wish to put too much emphasis on the Notae, however, seeing as they exist as fragmentary teaching notes for an audience for whom scholastic terminology still provided the common frame of reference.